 Who Should Get This

 While sometimes viewed as wasteful, paper towels are a great way to tackle the occasional (yet inevitable) messes.
-Although a dishrag or sponge is suitable to handle smaller spills, the convenience of paper towels make them perfect for more substantial things like the routine daily drying of tear-soaked countertops and floors.
-For that reason we recommend keeping a roll or two handy anywhere crying is likely to occur, including on public transportation, at the post office, in a random CVS that one time for no reason, or basically anywhere inside or outside.
+Although a dishrag or sponge is suitable for handling minor spills, paper towels’ convenience makes them perfect for more substantial things like the routine daily drying of tear-soaked countertops and floors.
+For that reason, we recommend keeping a roll or two handy anywhere crying is likely to occur, including on public transportation, at the post office, in a random CVS that one time for no reason, or basically anywhere inside or outside.

 How We Picked And Tested

 Sometimes the tests lasted a few minutes.
 Other times, they lasted for several hours.
-After each test we recorded how efficiently each brand of paper towel was able to mop up our tears.
-It was during this appraisal that we discovered the three main attributes which indicate a paper towel’s worth: strength, scrubbing power, and the ability to absorb the evidence of despair on a regular basis.
+After each test, we recorded how efficiently each brand of paper towel was able to mop up our tears.
+During this appraisal, we discovered the three main attributes that indicate a paper towel’s worth: strength, scrubbing power, and the ability to absorb the evidence of despair on a regular basis.